guimribeiro/AI-Project---Scotland-Yard-Game/README.md

 python tests.py
 ```

-- To run the tests and to observe the paths found by the program
+- To run the tests and to observe the paths found by the program:
 ```
 python tests.py -p y
 ```